YuanGongND/whisper-at/README.md

 ## Available Models and Audio Tagging Performance

+The Whisper-AT script downloads the original OpenAI Whisper model and our AT model automatically.
+So you do not really need to download it manually.
+But in case your device does not have Internet access, here is the [[links]](https://github.com/YuanGongND/whisper-at/tree/main/pretrained_models)

 |   Model <br /> Name  | #ASR <br /> Params |   Language   | #AT Params <br /> (TL-TR) | AS mAP  <br /> (TL-TR) | #AT Params  <br /> (TL-TR-512) | AS mAP  <br /> (TL-TR-512) |
 |:---------:|:------------:|:------------:|:---------------------------:|:----------------------------------:|:----------------------:|:-----------------------------:|
 |  `large-v2`  <br /> (`large`) |     1550M    | Multilingual |            40.0M            |                41.7                |          7.2M          |              40.3             |